Hello,

 Drinking enough water will keep you hydrated.
 So often, we think we are hungry, when we really are just thirsty.
 When I say stay hydrated, I recommend water or seltzer or herb tea.
 Fruits and veggies with high water content also count toward fluid.
 However, skip the soda, and go easy on alcohol, which will just dehydrate you even more.

-Incorporating my two favorite food groups into your eating routine will enable you to get nutrients to keep you healthy (vitamin C, beta carotene, and potassium) and fiber which will help you to feel full.
-Plus, fruits and veggies do not have too many calories.
+Incorporating my two favorite food groups into your eating routine will enable you to get nutrients to keep you healthy (vitamin C, beta carotene, and potassium) along with fiber which will help you to feel full.
+Choose a colorful array of produce to brighten up your plate.
 And what I like best is: If you eat more fruits and veggies, you may just end up eating less of the more fattening treats.
+Focus on foods you can you can add instead of worrying about foods you feel you should restrict.

 6. Find movement you enjoy.